Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Geometric Harmonic Analysis

 \begin{proof} We refer the reader to \cite[Corollary~2.3]{MarinMartellMitreaMitreaMitrea2022}. \end{proof} Notice that no explicit curvature bound is needed in the proof (cf.\ Theorem~\ref{T:ALLARD}).
 The $\delta$-flatness assumption suffices to prove that in the neighborhood of each point, the interface is contained in a Lipschitz graph, up to a small set.

-Therefore, if the Ahlfors regularity constant of $\Gamma = \partial\Omega$ is finite (which follows from the assumption that $\Omega$ is an Ahlfors regular domain), then it can be controlled in terms of the flatness of $\Gamma$.
-In particular, the Ahlfors constant converges to $1$ as $\|\nu\|_{\BMO(\Gamma)} \to 0$.
-If $\Gamma$ were a hyperplane, then the quotient on the left-hand side of \eqref{E:DEBB} would be equal to $1$ for all surface balls $\Delta(x,r)$.
+The proposition expresses the fact that, if there is a finite Ahlfors regularity constant of $\Gamma = \partial\Omega$ (which follows from the assumption that $\Omega$ is an Ahlfors regular domain), then it can be controlled in terms of the flatness of $\Gamma$.
+On the one hand, if $\Gamma$ is a hyperplane, then the BMO-norm of the normal is zero and the quotient on the left-hand side of \eqref{E:DEBB} is equal to $1$ for all surface balls $\Delta(x,r)$.
+On the other hand, if $\Gamma$ converges to a hyperplane, then $\|\nu\|_{\BMO(\Gamma)} \to 0$ and, according to \eqref{E:DEBB}, the Ahlfors constant converges to $1$.